bukiro/PECS/work assets/README.md

 - Check if any item activities need a target other than self
 - Crosscheck and apply errata: https://paizo.com/pathfinder/faq
 - Possibly Create tag that automatically inserts a dice rolling button for the included text
-- Implement manual mode
-- Quick Effects button for Skills and Attacks (and quick removal button for manual effects)
 - Gnome feats
 - Hobgoblin feats
 - Leshy feats